koodikulma-fi/data-signals/README.md

 - `SignalDataBoy` extends both `SignalMan` and `DataBoy` (through mixins).
 - `SignalDataMan` extends both `SignalMan` and `DataMan` (through mixins).

 Note.
-The mixins simply allow to extend an existing class with the mixin features - the result is a new custom made class (fully typed).
+The mixins simply allow to extend an existing class with the mixin features - the result is a new class.

 ### 3. CONTEXT CLASSES

 Finally, two classes specialized for complex data sharing situations, like those in modern web apps.
 - `Context` extends `SignalDataMan` with syncing related settings.
-The contexts can also sync to the `ContextAPI`s that are listening to them.
-- `ContextAPI` extends `SignalDataBoy` and accordingly allows to listen to data and signals in various named contexts.
+- `ContextAPI` extends `SignalDataBoy` and allows to listen to data and signals in named contexts.

-The `ContextAPI` instance can also affect the syncing of `Context` refreshes - this is especially useful with the "delay" type of signals.
+The `ContextAPI` can also affect syncing of `Context` refreshes in regards to the "delay" cycle.
 - For example, consider a state based rendering app, where you first set some data in context to trigger rendering ("pre-delay"), but want to send a signal only once the whole rendering is completed ("delay").
-For example, the signal is meant for a component that was not there before state refresh.
+Eg. the signal is meant for a component that was not there before the state refresh.
 - To solve it, the rendering hosts can simply use a connected contextAPI and override its `afterRefresh` method to await until rendering completed, making the "delay" be triggered only once the last of them completed.
-(The components may also use contextAPI, but typically won't affect the syncing.)

 ---